lahiruSanjeewa2971/Salon16/SALON_HOURS_MANAGEMENT_PLAN.md

 # 🕒 Salon Hours Management Bottom Sheet - Implementation Plan

 ## 📋 Overview
-Enhance the existing `ServiceBookingBottomSheet` to include salon hours management functionality when a day is long-pressed in the admin bookings calendar.
+Enhance the existing `AdminCalendarBottomSheet` to include salon hours management functionality when a day is long-pressed in the admin bookings calendar.

 ## 🎯 Core Features